The Commonwealth Electoral Act 1918 (Electoral Act) outlines the required processes for redistributions.

 The Electoral Act requires the Redistribution Committee for Tasmania to comply with the following factors when making their proposed redistribution:

-• Tasmania is to be divided into the same number of federal electoral divisions as the number of members of the House of Representatives to be chosen in Tasmania at a general election (sub-section 66(2) of the Electoral Act)
+- Tasmania is to be divided into the same number of federal electorates as the number of members of the House of Representatives to be chosen in Tasmania at a general election (sub-section 66(2) of the Electoral Act)

-• all suggestions and comments on suggestions received by the lodgement time (sub-section 64(4) of the Electoral Act)
+- all ideas and feedback on ideas received by the lodgement time (sub-section 64(4) of the Electoral Act)

-• as far as practicable, the number of electors enrolled in each federal electoral division in Tasmania at the projection time would not be more than plus 3.5 per cent or less than minus 3.5 per cent of the projected enrolment quota (paragraph 66(3)(a) of the Electoral Act)
+- as far as practicable, the number of electors enrolled in each federal electorate in Tasmania at the projection time would not be more than plus 3.5 per cent or less than minus 3.5 per cent of the projected enrolment quota (paragraph 66(3)(a) of the Electoral Act)

-• the number of electors enrolled in each federal electoral division in Tasmania would not be more than plus 10 per cent or less than minus 10 per cent of the redistribution quota (sub-section 66(3) of the Electoral Act)
+- the number of electors enrolled in each federal electorate in Tasmania would not be more than plus 10 per cent or less than minus 10 per cent of the redistribution quota (sub-section 66(3) of the Electoral Act)

-• in relation to each proposed federal electoral division, give due consideration to:
+- in relation to each proposed federal electorate, give due consideration to:

-1. community of interests within the proposed federal electoral division, including economic, social and regional interests
+- community of interests within the proposed federal electorate, including economic, social and regional interests

-2. means of communication and travel within the proposed federal electoral division
+- means of communication and travel within the proposed federal electorate

-1. the physical features and area of the proposed federal electoral division, and
+- the physical features and area of the proposed federal electorate, and

-2. the boundaries of existing federal electoral divisions in Tasmania, with this factor being subordinate to the consideration i, ii and iv (paragraph 66(3)(b) and sub-section 66(3A) of the Electoral Act)
+- the boundaries of existing federal electorates in Tasmania, with this factor being subordinate to the consideration i, ii and iv (paragraph 66(3)(b) and sub-section 66(3A) of the Electoral Act)

 Note: Previous amendments to the Electoral Act have removed sub-paragraph 66(3)(b)(iii).